setmy-info/setmy-info.github.io/src/site/markdown/terms.md

 **pure function** - no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or input/output streams), idempotent, no mutable variables.

+**Factual Forced Development** - my own term for management driven development.
+Com with fact, that promised to do development for particular date, need to be done, because already agreed, without team.
+Putting team to face facts, therefore forcing it through that to be done (over time).

 https://www.dataprise.com/it-glossary

 https://www.phoenix.edu/blog/40-it-terms-every-it-professional-needs-to-know.html